 This article about the benefits of measuring employee engagement is part of a general series about measuring employee engagement.
 At Effectory we refer to people who are passionate about their work as engaged employees and yes, they do exist.
-Only 27% of employees in Europe are engaged and passionate in their work.
 Yet the likelihood of you not feeling the same about your work is high; almost three quarters of employees in Europe aren’t engaged at work.
 But what if they were?
 What are the benefits of employee engagement?

 Imagine the benefits for organisations if employees brought their passions into the workplace.
 Imagine the effect this would have on output and imagine how people bringing their passions to work would pan out.

 The thing about the above is that we don’t have to imagine, we know the benefits of employee engagement.
 What we’ve learnt is that engaged employees perform better, are more enthusiastic, passionate and happier at work.
-In an ever more competitive environment, engaged employees take organizations to higher levels of performance, greater agility and are more innovative and lead the organization to be a more sustainable workplace.
+In an ever more competitive environment, engaged employees take organizations to higher levels of performance, are more innovative and lead the organization to be a more sustainable workplace.

 Engaged employees perform better

 Why should employee engagement be included in your organizational strategy?
 What is the impact of employee engagement?
-The latest results from the Global Employee Engagement Index™ indicated that higher levels of employee engagement is related to a 26% increase in performance, 28% improved alignment with organizational goals, and a 60% reduction in employee turnover.
+The latest results from the Global Employee Engagement Index™ indicated that higher levels of employee engagement is related to a 26% increase in performance, 25% in customer focus, and a 38% increase in retention.

 Organizations thriving in the current hyper-competitive global economy are those that are harnessing the benefits of employee engagement to outperform their competitors.
 The most powerful brands are built from the inside out; your employees need to feel energized and passionate their work to bring to life your organizational goals and ambitions.

 An engaged culture is the key to high productivity and retention, profit increase and better customer satisfaction, which is why many leading organizations are seeing the benefits of workforce engagement as a trackable metric.